 In other words, white lightsabers reflect an independent moral ground between Jedi and Sith, good and evil.

-In the non-canon universe, white lightsabers are used by every imperial knight who is loyal to a higher cause and are meant to symbolize an obedience and devoted service.
+In the non-canon universe, white lightsabers are used by every imperial knight who is loyal to a higher cause and are meant to symbolize obedience and devoted service.

 What does an Orange Lightsaber mean?